CVT_1302_HDR.jpeg

 Throughout his life, Christoph has nurtured his calling to help others.
 With a professional background spanning the arts, media, social entrepreneurship, and humanitarian action, he is always eager to utilise his skills and experiences to support people in need.

-He holds Master's Degrees in Arts, International Relations and Global Leadership, speaks five languages and has lived in more than 15 countries.
+He holds Master's Degrees in Arts, International Relations and Global Leadership, speaks five languages and has lived in over 15 countries.

-He lives in Zurich (Switzerland) with his wife, Valentine, and baby-baby, Louis.
+He lives near Zurich (Switzerland) with his wife, Valentine, and baby Louis.

 Passionate to Create Change

-Christoph is the Head of Human Rights and Social Impact at Holcim.
-Prior, he was the CEO of the international children’s charity World Vision Switzerland and Liechtenstein and a Global Leadership Fellow at the World Economic Forum (WEF), where he was Head of Social Engagement and the Global Future Council on the Humanitarian System.
+Christoph is the Group Head of Human Rights and Social Impact at Holcim.
+Before this, he was the CEO of the international children’s charity World Vision Switzerland and Liechtenstein and a Global Leadership Fellow at the World Economic Forum (WEF), where he was Head of Social Engagement and the Global Future Council on the Humanitarian System.

-He worked for a decade on the frontlines of global conflicts (Asia, South America, the Middle East, and Africa), negotiated with armed actors and ran some of the largest refugee camps.
+He worked on the frontlines of global conflicts (Asia, South America, the Middle East, and Africa) and negotiated with armed actors for a decade.
+He ran some of the largest refugee camps.

 After a violent ambush in the Central African Republic nearly took his life, Christoph's determination to support the most vulnerable heightened.